trylotus/connectorts/examples/README.md

 5. Create the project-specific files

-Now you will create the files to which will contain your connector logic using Nakji connector library.
+Now you will create the files to which will contain your connector logic using Lotus connector library.
 These include all the files in the `<project_name>` directory.
 You can copy the files from examples as template.

 * `local.yaml`
 * `manifest.yaml`